Find out more about:

 Unlike the Bachelor’s programme, where research and methodology are mainly taught in a separate course, research is an integral part of many courses throughout the Master’s programme.
 These courses are geared towards creating a thorough basis for fundamental research in the specialization of your choice.
 Read more about research.

 Some courses are not taught according to a fixed timetable; instead, lecturer and student agree on the most suitable times for teaching and assessment.
 Normally, students have 15 contact hours each week in the first year of the programme.
 Contact hours are reduced to a maximum of five hours each week in the graduation project phase.

 The programme is only available on a full-time basis.
-Students who wish to make other arrangements should contact the academic counsellor, Ir.
-J.G. de Kiewit PDEng.
+Students who wish to make other arrangements should contact the academic counsellor, ir.
+M.J.B.
+Duyvestein.